 Interviewing Preparation Tips

-You need to spend some time assessing your own strengths and weaknesses.
-For each area of strength you should be able to demonstrate/give examples on how it was developed and utilized.
+Spend some time assessing your own strengths and weaknesses.
+For each area of strength, you should be able to demonstrate/give examples on how it was developed and utilized.
 As for your areas of weakness, you have to know what you are doing to improve in that area.
 It is advisable to list on a sheet of paper all your skills, abilities, accomplishments and weaknesses; and to prepare examples from your past experience as to how you developed, utilized or improved these qualities.
 Relating your areas of strength to the required qualifications is a key factor in gaining the interviewer’s attention.

 You should find out as much as possible about the employer.
-Learn about the company from its website, annual reports, brochures, and other sources available at the Career Center Resources Library.
-You should be able to know the company’s exact name, history, purpose, services/products, major competitors, approximate number of employees, where its branches are located and its future prospects.
+Learn about the company from its website, annual reports, brochures, and other sources such as LinkedIn.
+You should be able to know the company’s exact name, history, purpose, services/products, major accomplishments, competitors, the approximate number of employees, where its branches are located, latest market trends and its future prospects.

 You need to find out the approximate travel time to the interview location, check out the best route and parking locations.
-Make sure that you arrive 5-10 minutes before the interview.
+Make sure that you arrive five to 10 minutes before the interview.

 There is a two-fold purpose for asking intelligent, meaningful questions during the interview.
 First, you need to find out additional first-hand information about the organization and the position to which you are applying in order to make a well-informed decision when given a job offer.
 In addition, the interviewer will be making judgments about your personality, competencies, and interests based in part on the type of questions you ask.